catinello/squid-google-safe-browsing/README.md

 I know that this feature is already build-in in chrome and firefox.
 Still there are other browsers out there and my main reason was to protect people from themselfs.

-A user can't work around a site warning from chrome or firefox.
-If there is really a false positive you can always whitelist it on the squid proxy.
+A user can't work around a site warning as in chrome or firefox.
+If there is really a false positive you can whitelist it through the squid proxy configuration.

 I have no affiliation with Google.